typ0sh/rearrange/README.md

 rearrange
 =========

-this module is used to rearrange.
+this module is used to rearrange names turns lastname,firstname into firstname lastname